Southward expansion of the Han dynasty: Campaign against Dian

 Due to the Han–Xiongnu War on the north, the rising cost of administration in the distant state led to the Han abandoning the commandery.
 A group of Chinese explorers were captured by the Dian for four years.
 They were part of an expedition traveling southwards to establish an alternative trade route for the goods reported in Central Asian markets in 122 BC.

 Dian was conquered during a military campaign launched by Emperor Wu of Han in 109 BC, and the Yizhou commandery was established in the former kingdom.
 Archaeologists discovered the king of Dian's imperial seal inscribed by the Han, confirming Dian's surrender and status as a subject of the Han.
 The Dian led a series of unsuccessful rebellions against Han rule, beginning with two revolts in 86 BC and 83 BC.
 Chen Li, governor of the Zangge commandery, crushed a rebellion in 28–25 BC.
 Under Wang Mang's reign as usurper of the Han throne between 9–23 AD, hostilities in southwestern China persisted.
 Wang sent military campaigns to quell the unrest.
 Seventy percent of the soldiers in one campaign died from illness.
 Another campaign, comprising 100,000 men and with double the supplies, was not fruitful.
 Rebellions continued in 42-45 and 176.

 The Han expanded further during Emperor Ming's reign (57–75 AD).
 The new commandery of Yongchang (永昌郡) was established in what is modern Baoshan, Yunnan in the former Dian Kingdom.
 The Dian tribes west of Yuexi/Yuesui Commandery (越巂, modern Xichang in southern Sichuan) submitted to Han rule in 114 AD.
-Emperor Huang (r.
+Emperor Huan (r.
 146–168) encouraged the cultural assimilation of the tribes during his reign between.
 Under Emperor Huangti, sinicization of the Dian involved the teaching of Chinese ethics and Han Chinese culture was promoted in Yunnan.
 Despite periodic unrest, the Dian Kingdom was eventually absorbed into the Han Empire.
 Conquered by the Han dynasty, Han Chinese settlers began moving into the lowlands once inhabited by the Dian.
 Over the centuries, the Dian were assimilated by the Han Chinese and were virtually extinct by the 11th century AD.